unixorn/awesome-zsh-plugins/README.md

 * [git-secret](https://github.com/sobolevn/git-secret) - A bash-tool to store your private data inside a `git` repository.
 * [git-smart-commands](https://github.com/seletskiy/zsh-git-smart-commands) - Adds extra `git` commands to make some common `git` usages more efficient.
 * [git-sync](https://github.com/caarlos0/zsh-git-sync) - A ZSH plugin to sync `git` repositories and clean them up.
+* [git](https://github.com/davidde/git) - Replacement for the stock oh-my-zsh git plugin.
+Provides quite a few useful aliases and functions.
+The motivation to replace the default plugin stems from the fact that it comes with some inconsistencies that make a few popular commands rather unintuitive, so this plugin makes the aliases consistent.
 * [gitcd](https://github.com/viko16/gitcd.plugin.zsh) - Automatically `cd` to a `git` working directory after cloning it.
 * [gitfast](https://github.com/tevren/gitfast-zsh-plugin) - Updated fork of oh-my-zsh gitfast plugin.
 * [gitgo](https://github.com/ltj/gitgo) - Open a Github/Gitlab repository in your browser from the command line (macOS only).